KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 B.	The last good version, with no dropouts, but with trainable ImageNet layers.
 <img src="../images/results_b.png" alt="result group b." width="624" height="209">

-C.  Details about the last good version, with dropouts and with no trainable ImageNet layers.
+C.  The last good version, with dropouts and with no trainable ImageNet layers.
 <img src="../images/results_c.png" alt="result group c." width="624" height="209">

 D.  The last good version with dropouts and trainable ImageNet layers:  the porridge that is just right.